bit-soul/brc-soul/README.md

 **DID(decentralized identifier)** is a decentralized identity system that stores your profile information on Bitcoin and remains under your control forever.

+**DSN(Decentralized Social Network)** when DIDs follow and certificate each other, then the DSN is established, it allows you to build your social network and reputation continuously.

 **VC(verifiable credentials)** are digital certificates that help prove an individual's or system's identity, similar to a physical passport or driver's license.